 Star Wars The Rise of Skywalker (2019)

-Once visual development was complete I joined the rest of the production in Jordan to lead a VFX environment team where we would survey the deserts of Wadi Rum using LiDAR scanners, photogrammetry from the ground and by drone and by shooting thousands of reference images alongside main unit.
+Once visual development was complete I joined the live action production team in Jordan to lead a VFX environment unit, where we surveyed the deserts of Wadi Rum using LiDAR scanners, photogrammetry from the ground and by drone and by shooting thousands of reference images alongside main unit.
 This material allowed the environment team back at ILM to faithfully recreate and augment live action elements shot in Jordan to create the desert planet Pasaana.

-Once into post production, I lead the VFX environment work on the show, deciding overall methodology and workflows and supervising a team of artists at ILM's San Francisco studio as well as working closely with supervisors at the other studio sites to provide support and advise on approach and shot execution.
+Once into post production, I lead the VFX environment work on the show, implementing overall methodology and workflows and supervising a team of artists at ILM's San Francisco studio as well as working closely with supervisors and leads at the other studio sites to ensure successful execution of the various environments seen in the movie.
 In addition I also worked directly on sequence set up and shots, working with the SF team on the Exegol battle sequence as well as completing environments for several shots in the Kijimi destruction and light skipping sequences.

 The planet Kijimi is destroyed from space.
 For this shot I created the 3D environment and matte painted background which was then handed to FX for massive destruction!